Monday, August 29, 2016

 THEY SAY HE IS PROF. ARVIND GIGOO OR SADAT HASSAN MANTO WRITING IN ENGLISH

-THEY SAY HE IS PROF. ARVIND GIGOO ( Born 1945 )..
+THEY SAY HE IS PROF ARVIND GIGOO ( Born1945)

-My friendship with him is barely one year old.
-Prior to that , I had never seen him either at Jammu or in Kashmir valley .I knew him well through his write ups , Books , Poems and superb Translations.
-He taught English at various colleges in kashmir.
-Many friends told me “Beware !
-He is terrible with his Pen” .
-Those who knew him would often say that he was friendly , Leisurely and above all helpful to Young and Promising writers .
-Some people tried to introduce him as writer SIDDHARTHA GIGOO’s father .
+Prior to meeting him in person, I knew him well through his write ups , books , poems and superb translations.
+He taught English at various colleges in Kashmir.
+Many friends told me, “beware ! he is terrible with his pen” .
+Those who knew him would often say that he was friendly , leisurely and above all helpful to the young and promising writers .
+Some people tried to introduce him as writer Siddhartha Gigoo’s father .
 In any case both happen to be brilliant writers .

-In the very first meeting that I had with him, he turned out to be a Jovial, Candid and Helpful person.
-And then a very well read and well informed writer who dislikes people with double speak.
+In the very first meeting that I had with him, he turned out to be a jovial, candid and helpful person.
+And then a very well read and well informed writer who dislikes people with double speak. “ I detest Double Talkers “

 The last trait also makes him profoundly different from others , affable and respected .

-I kept meeting him thereafter Mostly at his residence and quite often in the company of Ramesh Hangloo of Radio Sharda .
-He usually talked about his Books , Translations , Future proposals and so many things from the world of Literature and fine Arts.
+I kept meeting him thereafter mostly at his residence and quite often in the company of Ramesh Hangloo of Radio Sharda .
+He usually talked about his books , translations , future proposals and so many things from the world of literature and fine arts.

-As writer, Arvind Gigoo has a unique style and flavor that akeeps you engrossed .
-He is a wonderful Narrator of events .
+As writer, Arvind Gigoo has a unique style and flavor that keeps you engrossed .
+He is a wonderful narrator of events .
 His narrations are laced with a unique perspective .
-Sometimes one feels as if Sadat Hassan Manto is reborn and writing in English .
+Sometimes one feels as if Sadat Hassan Manto is reborn and writing in English .As a poet ,he comes up with his own style and content .Philosophical yet simple .
+Apparent humour but a subterranean and profound criticism of life . " I AM DOING NOTHING " is a poem by Arvind Gigoo that I need to present to substantiate what I have said about his poetic talent ..

 " I AM DOING NOTHING "